Continuing Education Activity

 Treatment / Management

 Encourage smokers to cease smoking.
 A cough should improve within eight weeks of smoking cessation.
-In the case of ACEI therapy, to stop the therapy.
-Improvement occurs within four weeks.
-Persistence of a cough after the withdrawal of ACEIs raises the possibility of other causes of a cough.
+In the case of ACEI therapy, stop the therapy, improvement occurs within four weeks.
+The persistence of a cough after the withdrawal of ACEIs raises the possibility of other causes of a cough.
 The onset of asthma has been linked to its use.
 Advise the patient to keep away from known environmental and occupational pollutants and irritants.

-Treatment of UACS depends on a presumed etiology (infection, allergy, or vasomotor rhinitis).
-So treatment includes first-generation antihistaminics, antibiotics, nasal saline irrigation, nasal pump sprays with glucocorticoids with or without decongestants like pseudoephedrine.
-Beta 2 agonists with inhaled corticosteroids give relief within a week’s time in case of proven asthma.
+Treatment of upper airway cough syndrome (UACS) depends on a presumed etiology (infection, allergy, or vasomotor rhinitis).
+So treatment includes first-generation antihistamines, antibiotics, nasal saline irrigation, nasal pump sprays with glucocorticoids with or without decongestants like pseudoephedrine.
+Beta 2 agonists with inhaled corticosteroids give relief within a week in case of proven asthma.
 A negative response to a bronchoprovocation test, e.g., methacholine, rules out cough variant asthma.
 Peak expiratory flow meter can be used as a cost-effective method to assess therapeutic response.
-A course of oral steroids for two weeks, or inhaled steroids, gives relief in the case of NAEB.
+A course of oral steroids for two weeks, or inhaled steroids, gives relief in the case of non-asthmatic eosinophilic bronchitis (NAEB).
 A postinfectious cough can be treated with inhaled ipratropium, inhaled corticosteroids.
 Macrolide antibiotics with or without antitussives may be needed.
 GERD therapy includes prokinetic agents, H2 antagonists, and proton pump inhibitors (PPIs).
 Appropriate dietary therapy and proper positioning of the patient in bed are important aspects of management.
 PPIs should be tried for 8 to 12 weeks.

 The prognosis of nocturnal cough is dependent on the cause.
 A cough should improve within eight weeks of smoking cessation.
 In the case of ACEI therapy, improvement occurs within four weeks.
 Cough caused by GERD only improves after the underlying condition is treated.
 However, the cough of asthma may be present for years.